-Acquisition of specialist knowledge and practical skills in the evaluation of conventional craniofacial radiographs, CT, MRI and PET-CT in trauma, oncology, inflammatory patients and malformations of the face, mouth and neck.
+Acquisition of specialist knowledge and practical skills in the evaluation of conventional craniofacial radiographs, CT, RM and PET-CT in trauma, oncology, inflammatory patients and developmental defects of the face, mouth and neck.

-- physical and technical basis of conventional radiology, CT, MRI, nuclear medicine including PET; - 2) evaluation of conventional craniofacial radiographs, CT, RM and PET-CT and ultrasound in trauma patients, oncology patients, patients with inflammatory conditions and malformations of the face, mouth and neck.
+- physical and technical basis of conventional radiology, CT, MRI, nuclear medicine including PET; - evaluation of conventional craniofacial radiographs, CT, MRI and PET-CT and ultrasound in trauma patients, oncology patients, patients with inflammatory conditions and malformations of the face, mouth and neck.

-the dental practitioner is expected to acquire the practical skills for the aforementioned training course included in point C - Training in the skills of performing medical procedures and treatments in the table concerning the list of and the number of treatments and medical procedures that apply to the doctor in the course of this internship.
+it is expected that the dental practitioner will acquire the practical skills for the above-mentioned training placement included in point C - Training of skills in performing medical procedures and treatments in the table concerning the list and number of medical procedures and treatments which the doctor is obliged to perform in the course of this training placement.

-1) a colloquium on the theoretical knowledge covered in the internship programme;

-practical skills test - confirmation by the internship supervisor of the medical treatments or procedures performed by the doctor and included in the internship programme.
+- 1) a colloquium on the theoretical knowledge covered in the internship programme; - practical skills test confirmation by the internship supervisor of the medical treatments or procedures performed by the doctor and included in the internship programme.